 By the Summer I was double-vaccinated which meant I could travel to Europe, however, there were many restrictions and hoops to jump through, and as the year progressed most countries in Europe went in and out of severe restrictions, thus preventing much if any international trips.

 After much delay, I completed the Instrument Rating in Mid-Summer 2021.
 A huge bulk of the training, at a great cost, took place between April & July 2021, and this was beneficial as I passed the instrument rating test on the first attempt.

 As a result, I joined an elite club in which there are probably more astronauts than there are PPL/IR holders in Europe.
 It literally was such a tough cookie to crack and the pressures are immense – I still don’t know how airline pilots do the IR course after very minimal hours on a single-engine aircraft and manage to somehow be successful at it.

 You can read more on my journey to gaining the IR.

 Getting used to the IR –

-After this, a trip to Ibiza was planned, however that was canceled due to reasons beyond my control.
+After this, a trip to Ibiza was planned, however, that was cancelled due to reasons beyond my control.
 I elected to fly my first international trip to Dusseldorf instead.
 A few days later I flew a quick day trip with my former instructor to Gloucester and flew through a weak cold front on the way home, which provided a challenge for the landing into Stapleford.

-In those 66 hours 30 minutes, I completed 43 successful take-offs and landings, across 40 flights, and as a result of my Instrument Rating doubled my IFR hours in my logbook finishing the year with 315 hours 50 minutes flown.
+In those 66 hours 30 minutes, I completed 43 successful take-offs and landings, across 40 flights, and as a result, my Instrument Rating doubled my IFR hours in my logbook finishing the year with 315 hours 50 minutes flown.

 With that ends, so does 2021.
 It’s hoped in 2022 I can keep the dream alive and gain some more experience flying across Europe and beyond using the Instrument Rating.
 Where the journey takes me after that, who knows?
 Maybe an MEP and a CPL in the future?